f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab3/lab3.rst

   * **Rate Limiting** : if you want to Rate Limit this endpoint because SecOps don't have the full power and don't want to break the app.

 * Click on the ``Discovered`` tab and navigate into the sub-menus.
 You will see all the details discovered by the platform.
-We will go in details in some of them in few minutes.

 .. image:: ../pictures/discovered.png
    :align: left